Eula Pearl Carter Scott

 Eula "Pearl" Carter Scott (December 9, 1915 – March 28, 2005) was an American stunt pilot and political activist.
 She became the youngest pilot in the United States on September 12, 1929, when she took her first solo flight at the age of 13.
 She was taught to fly by pioneer aviator Wiley Post.
 In 1972 she became one of the Chickasaw Nation's first community health representatives; her mother was an original enrollee of the Chickasaw Nation.
 Scott was elected to the Chickasaw legislature in 1983 and served three terms.

 Early life

 Pearl was born to George and Lucy Carter on December 9, 1915, in Marlow, Stephens County, Oklahoma.
-She was the youngest of three girls, and also had a younger brother named George Carter, Jr. Her father was a wealthy businessman, while Lucy was an original enrollee of the Chickasaw Nation.
+She was the second youngest of three girls, and also had a younger brother named George Carter, Jr. Her father was a wealthy businessman, while Lucy was an original enrollee of the Chickasaw Nation.
 Pearl evidently eschewed many of the traditional activities of young Chickasaw women.
 Instead, she acquired her own automobile when she was only eleven years old, and had learned to drive herself by the age of twelve.
 Pearl said late in her life that her father was blind, and that she had served as his eyes, so she accompanied him everywhere, whether in his office or collecting rents out on the farms.
 She also said that she spent her whole childhood talking with adults.